Luis Enrique on Messi: The club is always ‘above’ any player | Malay Mail

 Messi’s grudging acceptance that he will have to stay put after losing his stand-off with club president Josep Maria Bartomeu means his long-term future is still in doubt.

+Other players including Jordi Alba and Philippe Coutinho arrived for the session but Messi failed to appear at the Joan Gamper complex for the session which began at 0730 GMT.

-He needs to pass the coronavirus test he skipped last weekend and could then join Ronald Koeman’s squad for their next session on Monday.
+Last Sunday Messi deliberately skipped the mandatory coronavirus test.
+He needs to pass the test before joining Ronald Koeman’s squad for their next session tomorrow.

-The team’s first friendly will be against third division Nastic on September 12.
+The team’s first pre-season friendly will be against third division Nastic on September 12.

-Messi announced yesterday he would be reluctantly staying and launched a stinging attack on Bartomeu, claiming he had broken his word to let him leave.
+Messi announced on Friday he would be reluctantly staying and launched a stinging attack on Bartomeu, claiming he had broken his word to let him leave.

 The absence of any new contract means that even if he is not allowed to leave this summer, Messi could negotiate with other teams from January 1 and go for free when his current deal expires in July.